hasura/graphql-engine/manual/filestore/delete.rst

       }

 .. note::
     If the permissions webhook is set to ``Public`` on the console.
-The files will be available to the public, i.e. anyone on the internet with the link can download the file.
+The files will be available to the public, i.e. anyone on the internet with the link can delete the file.

 ``Authorization`` header is not required from a web browser, since ``Cookie`` will be sent.